-Roswell Field was born in Warwick, Massachusetts, grew up in nearby Northfield, and settled on a farm along the banks of the Connecticut River in Gill, Massachusetts, across the river from Turners Falls, in 1842.
+Roswell Field was born in Warwick, Massachusetts, and grew up in nearby Northfield when his widowed mother remarried into the Morgan family.
+In 1842, he settled on a farm on the banks of the Connecticut River in Gill, the next town over, across the river from Turners Falls.
 He was a broker of properties, lumber merchant, farmer, and money lender.
-He also quarried fossils and tracks from his land, sometimes with hired help and sometimes on his own.
-He sold tracks, and he leased his land to others interested in quarrying fossils.
-Field took the place of Dexter Marsh of nearby Greenfield as primary provider of fossil tracks to collectors and museums upon Marsh’s death in 1853.
-For the next twenty to thirty years most collectors, scientists, and institutions obtained their tracks from Roswell Field.
+He also quarried fossil footprints and other ichnofossils from his land, sometimes with hired help and sometimes on his own.
+He sold fossils, and he leased his land to others interested in quarrying.
+Field took the place of Dexter Marsh of nearby Greenfield as primary provider of fossil footprints to collectors and museums upon Marsh’s death in 1853.
+For the next twenty to thirty years most collectors, scientists, and institutions obtained their fossil footprints from Roswell Field.

 He was one of the small group who helped to finish James Deane's opus, Ichnographs from the Sandstone of Connecticut River, after the author's death in 1858.
 He also is listed among the donors to Appleton Cabinet for his gift of fossil specimens to Edward Hitchcock.
 Many years later, in 1876, Thomas Henry Huxley visited Field and his neighbor (and rival) Timothy Stoughton to see their collections of fossil tracks.
 A newspaper account says that Huxley quickly made a sketch of what he thought one of the track makers looked like.

 Field remained a single man.
 He died in 1882, and is buried in the Northfield Farms Cemetery in Northfield.